YOSEMITE IS OPEN. Click here for more TRAVEL ALERTS and information.

 Millers Landing Resort

-Tucked away in the southern corner of Bass Lake, in a placed called Wishon Cove, this place made me feel as though I was transported back to my childhood.
+Tucked away in the southern corner of Bass Lake, in a place called Wishon Cove, this place transported me back to my childhood.
 A time when my family would hop in our station wagon and drive east to a small Michigan town for a weekend getaway on Lake Michigan.

-Swinging the door open to the main lodge, we’re greeted to a big smile and a “Hi!”
-We come to find out it’s one of the owners – Michelle Miller.
+Swinging the door to the main lodge, we’re greeted with a big smile and a “Hi!”
+We find out it’s one of the owners – Michelle Miller.
 Sitting down, we get a bottle of wine and order some food.
 We watch as she greets each person like they’re family.
 In between serving her customers, we get the scoop on the resort.

-Since her father in-law bought the resort in the 60’s, each generation has continued to work and cherish this little slice of heaven.
+Since her father-in-law bought the resort in the 60s, each generation has continued to work and cherish this little slice of heaven.
 The focus has always been to provide the best of the best.
-From cozy cabins to the only resort with public showers for campers to the food they serve, you feel right at home.
-As our food arrives, she lets me bite into my burger.
+You feel right at home, from cozy cabins to the only resort with public showers for campers to the food they serve.
+As our food arrived, she let me bite into my burger.
 A true classic burger you’d expect at a lakeside resort.
 Flavorful, juicy, and with the perfect condiments.
-She smiles and says, “That’s the same recipe my Aunt Marilyn started with in the 60’s.”
+She smiles and says, “That’s the same recipe my Aunt Marilyn created in the 60s.”

 Ducey’s On The Lake